JGuan-lab/DSSC/README.md

     bulkData <- trueData

 ### 2.2 Deconvolution
-Input data:
+The input and parameters used in SCDC:

 data_bulk: the input bulk data;
-    data_ref: the reference GEP matrix.
+data_ref: the reference GEP matrix;

-The parameters used in SCDC:
 lambda1 is used to constrain the sample-sample similarity matrix;
 lambda2 is used to constrain the gene-gene similarity matrix;
 lambdaC is used to constrain the GEP matrix;
 k: number of cell types used for matrix factorization initialization.

     retult <- CDSC(data_bulk = bulkData$Indata$T,
                    data_ref = data_bulk$Indata$C_ref,